WSU-ACM/hackathon-site/README.md

    ```
    gem install jekyll
    ```
-   If not, jekyll may be in your distro's repositories (a big maybe as it will probably be an old version) or you can choose to take the recommended route and install ruby from scratch.
+   If not, Jekyll may be in your distro's repositories (a big maybe as it will probably be an old version) or you can choose to take the recommended route and install ruby from scratch.
 To do that use [RVM](rvm.io).